UK Visa Nationals List 2026

 Section A: What is the UK Visa National List?

 The UK visa national list is found under ‘Appendix Visitor: Visa national list’ of the UK’s Immigration Rules.
-Under the Rules, this list is described as a “list of nationalities requiring entry clearance (a visa) prior to travel to the UK as either a visitor, or for any other purpose for less than 6 months where there is no mandatory entry clearance (visa) requirement”.
-This means that if you are national of a country that appears on this list, you will need to make an application to the UK Home Office for entry clearance as a visitor in advance of travel to the UK.
+Under the Rules, this list is described as a “list of nationalities requiring entry clearance (a visa) prior to travel to the UK as a Visitor, or for any other purpose for less than six months where there is no other mandatory visa requirement”.
+This means that if you are a national of a country that appears on this list, you will need to make an application to the UK Home Office for entry clearance as a visitor in advance of travel to the UK.

 Section B: Which Countries are on the UK Visa Nationals List?